 The Mai Chau Valley is a great place to walk.
 There are limestone mountains, green fields and of course the activity of daily life, farming, and the chance to stay overnight in a village and really get to understand the ‘’locals’’.
 Traditions have been maintained in these villages where songs and dances have been performed for generations.
 You can sit and enjoy dinner as well, staying in a village overnight in one of the stilt houses.

 There is stunning scenery to capture on your camera though it is likely that your memories will be just as vivid, hopefully staying with you long after your travelling in Vietnam is overand enough reason to return in the future.
-You can discuss the content of your holiday in Vietnam with a good tour operator that will try its best to fit in all the things you want to do.
+You can discuss the content of your vacation in Vietnam with a good tour operator that will try its best to fit in all the things you want to do.
 It is the aim of those in the tourist industry in Vietnam to give a real insight into the Country and that includes its people, especially those in the rural environment.
 There is no better way to do this than to arrange a homestay and Mai Chau in the Northern Highlands is an excellent place to do that.

 If you have any questions or concerns you have only to ask.
-There will be an English-speaking guide with you all the way from your arrival in Vietnam until your final departure if you book a Vietnam tour package and you will be more than welcome to return in the future.
+There will be an English-speaking guide with you all the way from your arrival in Vietnam until your final departure if you book a Vietnam itinerary and you will be more than welcome to return in the future.